itdxer/neupy/site/docs/layers.rst

 ******

-In the quick start chapter we saw the neural network that contains only sigmoid layers which are default in :network:`Backpropagation` algorithms.
+In the quick start chapter we saw the neural network that contains only sigmoid layers which are default in :network:`GradientDescent` algorithms.
 But many problems need the specific structure for neural network connections.
 In this chapter you will see how to set up different connections for the neural network.